bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

                            document.getElementById("example7"));
 </script>

-So this is great, we have a working dispatch `itemRender` function and we are successfully able to render a side of the example Yome.
+So this is cool, we have a working dispatch `itemRender` function and we are successfully able to render a side of the example Yome.
 There is very little we have left to do in order to render the whole Yome layout.